tristar-multicopters/MotorControl/README.md

 https://tristarmulticopters.atlassian.net/wiki/spaces/DT/pages/410026781/CREATING+EDITING+Keil+PROJECT+ENVIRONMENT+FOR+RENESAS+uC

 Note that creating a new project is unnecessary, you can generate with the Smart Configurator the code for this repository.

+# Python Requirements
+This repository uses a code signing process in python.
+If you don't have the python requirements no errors is risen except a failure to sign the package and create an image with the bootloader.
+To make sure this doesn't happen make sure to install imgtool.

+pip install imgtool